ProgrammerHamzah/TaskadeMobile/README.md

 # Task Manager Mobile Application

 ## Overview
 The Task Manager Mobile Application is designed to help users efficiently manage their daily tasks and activities.
 The app allows users to create, edit, delete, and organize tasks with ease, providing a user-friendly interface and a variety of features to enhance productivity.
+To create, edit,delete, and organize this application use graphql and use mongodb for database.

 ## Features
 Task Creation: Easily create new tasks with details such as title and description.